dl-de/dl-de.github.io/_pages/home.md

 </span></center>

 <center><span style="color:#3a92d6;font-weight:400;">
-Register to NeurIPS conference to attend the Workshop
+Register to NeurIPS to attend the Workshop
 <a href="https://neurips.cc/Register2">here</a>!
 </span></center>